 This is a series of portraits of backyard beekeepers on the day they picked up their new packages of bees from Nancy Magnion, AKA The Bee Lady, in Woburn, MA.

-Each package contains around 12,000 honeybees.
+Each package weighs about 3 lbs. and contains around 12,000 honeybees.
 A few hours after these portraits were taken, each beekeeper pried open the lids of their screened box and shook the bees into an empty hive creating a new honeybee colony.